Example figure for a complex case (using all the resolution related tools at the same time):

 Resolution management in Mistika Ultima & Boutique

 The resolution management in Mistika has been designed to be the extremely powerful and flexible.
-As a difference to other applications this is not automated to happen in a locked way.
+As a difference to other applications this is not automated to happen in a rigid workflow.
 Instead, Mistika provides full control to decide when to apply format conversions and how it is done exactly, thus providing non locked workflows in terms of resolution management.